OPT Marketing Coordinator Jobs

 Target companies with H-1B sponsorship history

 Marketing Coordinator roles at mid-size and large companies are far more likely to lead to sponsorship than startups.
-Look for employers who have filed H-1B petitions for marketing roles in the past, which signals an established process.
+Look for employers who have filed H-1B visa petitions for marketing roles in the past, which signals an established process.

 Frame your degree as a specialty occupation match